 The wind pressures used to design the structural system that transfers wind loads from the building skin to the foundation — frames, shear walls, diaphragms, trusses.

-The practical upshot for a North Carolina submittal: always confirm with the local Authority Having Jurisdiction (AHJ) — the city or county building department reviewing your project — which ASCE 7 edition they want referenced on the wind load report.
-Wilmington, Charlotte, Raleigh, and Asheville plan reviewers may differ in their expectations, and a coastal Brunswick County reviewer may apply different scrutiny than a Wake County reviewer in the Piedmont.
-WindLoadCalc returns the underlying calculation in a format compatible with multiple ASCE editions; the report can reference whichever edition your AHJ requires.
+Practical upshot for an NC submittal: confirm directly with the Authority Having Jurisdiction (the city or county plan-review office for your project) which ASCE 7 edition they expect on the wind load report header.
+A Wilmington / New Hanover reviewer, a Charlotte / Mecklenburg reviewer, a Raleigh / Wake reviewer, and an Asheville / Buncombe reviewer will not necessarily answer the same way — and a coastal Brunswick or Pender County reviewer often applies different scrutiny than a Piedmont reviewer would.
+WindLoadCalc returns the underlying calc in a format compatible with the ASCE 7 editions in active NC use; the report can cite whichever edition your AHJ wants to see.

-The Outer Banks — the long, thin chain of barrier islands stretching from the Virginia line down through Cape Lookout — are a structural design environment unlike anywhere else in North Carolina.
-Four counties carry the bulk of OBX construction activity and each presents its own permitting reality.
+The Outer Banks have been a first-class citizen in WindLoadCalc since the original 2002 build.
+The barrier-island chain from the Virginia line down through Cape Lookout is a structural design environment unlike anywhere else in NC — and unlike anywhere else east of the Florida Keys.
+Four counties carry the bulk of OBX permit activity, each with its own permit-office reality.

 Dare County